-- Prepare a complete resume or curriculum vitae.
-The resume does not have to be one page for the scholarship application.
-Need help writing a resume?
+- Prepare a complete résumé or curriculum vitae.
+The résumé does not have to be one page for the scholarships application.
+Need help writing a résumé?
 Look at available workshops and resources from Engineering Career Services.
-Your resume or CV must be submitted in PDF or MS Word format.
+Your résumé or CV must be submitted in PDF or MS Word format.
 A PDF preserves your formatting whereas the formatting in MS Word can change.

-Plan your responses to two short statements (maximum 500 words per statement).
+- Plan your responses to three short statements (please limit to 500 words per statement).
 Write professionally using good grammar, spelling and punctuation.
 In addition to being reviewed by the Clark School, you could be nominated for external scholarships provided by corporations or engineering organizations.
 We nominate students whose applications have a professional appearance.

 The short statements are:

-We strongly encourage students to complete the Free Application for Federal Student Aid (FAFSA) as many engineering scholarships have a financial need requirement.
+We strongly encourage students to complete the Free Application for Federal Student Aid (FAFSA) annually by the University of Maryland priority deadline of January 1, as many, but not all, engineering scholarships have a financial need requirement.

-For best consideration, please submit your application by the priority deadline of Friday, May 31, 2019.
+For best consideration, please submit your scholarships application by the priority deadline of May 31st each year.

 For additional questions, please email us at FutureEngineer@umd.edu